Setup an HTTPS-enabled web server with httpd

 And then create /etc/ssl/certs/httpd.rocks.pem

-by combining your certificate and private key if not done:
+by combining your certificate and private key if not done (only if you didn’t do this earlier when configuring the renew_certs

 cat /etc/ssl/httpd.rocks.crt /etc/ssl/private/httpd.rocks.key > /etc/ssl/certs/httpd.rocks.pem